Sérgio Ferro: Analysis of Architectural Production

+Design and the Building Site

+Ferro's critical writings, most notably O canteiro e o desenho (Design and the Building Site, 1979), analyze architecture as a medium through which capitalist labor is organized.
+He argued that architectural plans function primarily to coordinate atomized labor under capital, abstracting space and maintaining workers in fragmented roles.

 Project TF/TK

 Between 2020 and 2024, he actively participated in the international project "Translating Ferro / Transforming Knowledge into Architecture, Design, and Work for a New Field of Production Studies," developed through a Brazil/UK collaboration, funded by FAPESP (Brazil) and AHRC (UK).
 The project sought to promote the consolidation of a new field of Production Studies, structured by Sérgio Ferro's work, which is considered "a fundamental thinker for the field of studies and practices of architectural production, from both a critical and emancipatory perspective."

 25 Affiliated Researchers participated in the project, initially focusing on translating selected works of Sérgio Ferro from Portuguese to English and debating them in reading groups in both English and Portuguese.
 This led to the development of various studies that will be published as booklets and books.

 Additionally, part of Sérgio Ferro's collection of architecture, theory, and artistic practice is being organized, cleaned, cataloged, digitized, stored, and made available online, including projects and works from Arquitetura Nova (in partnership with FAU-USP).
 Much of this collection was donated by Sérgio Ferro to the Institute of Architecture and Urbanism at the University of São Paulo (IAU-USP), located in São Carlos, São Paulo.